 On Form 8857, you do not have to figure the portion of the deficiency for which you are liable.
 The IRS will figure your separate liability (and any related interest and penalties).
-However, you can use a worksheet in IRS Publication 971 to figure your separate liability.

 - 1. After you obtain a divorce, the IRS examines a joint return you filed with your former husband and assesses a tax deficiency attributable to income he failed to report.
 If you did not know about the omitted income and timely elect separate liability treatment, you are not liable for any part of the tax deficiency, which is entirely allocable to your former husband who earned the income.
-You are not liable even if the IRS is unable to collect the tax from your former husband and you have substantial assets from which the tax could be paid. - 2.
-The IRS assesses a joint return deficiency attributable to \$35,000 of income that your former spouse failed to report and \$15,000 of disallowed deductions that you claimed.
+You are not liable even if the IRS is unable to collect the tax from your former husband and you have substantial assets from which the tax could be paid. - The IRS assesses a joint return deficiency attributable to \$35,000 of income that your former spouse failed to report and \$15,000 of disallowed deductions that you claimed.
 Both of you may make the separate liability election and limit your respective liabilities.

-If you make the election, your liability will be limited to 30% of the deficiency, as your disallowed deductions of \$15,000 are 30% of the \$50,000 of items causing the deficiency.
-If your former husband makes the election, he will be liable for the remaining 70% of the deficiency (his \$35,000 of unreported income is 70% of the \$50,000 of items causing the deficiency).
+If you claim relief, your liability will be limited to 30% of the deficiency, as your disallowed deductions of \$15,000 are 30% of the \$50,000 of items causing the deficiency.
+If your former husband makes the claim, he will be liable for the remaining 70% of the deficiency (his \$35,000 of unreported income is 70% of the \$50,000 of items causing the deficiency).

-If either of you does not make the election, the non-electing person could be held liable for 100% of the deficiency unless innocent spouse relief is available or the IRS grants equitable relief.
+If either of you does not make a relief claim, the non-requesting person could be held liable for 100% of the deficiency unless innocent spouse relief is available or the IRS grants equitable relief.